WDI-SEA/booktown/readme.md

 #Booktown, USA

-For each question below, find the approriate SQL query to obtain the information requested.
-Create a `.txt` or `.md` file that contains all of your answers.

 ##Getting Started

-To get started we'll need to import the booktown.sql file.

-1. Fork and clone this repository
-2. `cd` into the repository
-3. use the command `psql -f booktown.sql`
-4. type `psql` to open your psql console
 5. type \list to ensure the booktown database was successfully completed
 6. type `\c booktown` to connect to the booktown database
 7. type `\d` to see a list of all the tables in the booktown database